Andrewnetwork/CoronavirusBlog/sense_and_truth.md

 The *impression* of a sense-object, i.e., the phenomenological representation of a sense-object, is relative to all objects contained by the sense it belongs to.
 For example, "I have cancer." and "I have the flu." are both sense-objects belonging to the sense of the proposition "I am sick."
 Thus, the fact that we could have cancer dampens the impression of having the flu because cancer expands the scale of sickness and makes the flu appear to be a rather minor illness by comparison.

 Of course, every proposition belongs to a context which *augments* its sense.
-If "I am sick." is said by a 90-year-old woman, then the "I have the flu." and "I have cancer." may have the same impression, i.e., the signification of imminent death.
+If "I am sick." is said by a 90-year-old woman, then "I have the flu." and "I have cancer." may have the same impression, i.e., the signification of imminent death.

 I am of the opinion that *truth* has deleteriously overshadowed the significance of *sense* throughout much philosophical discourse.
 Many philosophers have waged countless battles over *the* truth, but in many cases, they were actually clashing over their *sense* of the truth.
 Can much of philosophy be reduced to an affirmation of the fact that the appearance of an object is a function of one's orientation to it?